surbhibawaria/bikesharing/README.md

 <img width="943" alt="Checkout Times for Users" src="https://user-images.githubusercontent.com/95826875/161344086-4c87e77d-c9f4-4361-a15e-6b77c0c0ca95.png">

 _Description_ : This visualization shows the length of time that bikes are checked out for all riders.
+The line graph show that the vast majority of Citi Bike trips are under an hour in length.

 #### 6. Checkout Times by Gender

 <img width="1059" alt="Checkout Times by Gender" src="https://user-images.githubusercontent.com/95826875/161344138-d281e397-b364-458c-859b-ccca29f98bc8.png">

 _Description_ : This visualization shows the length of time that bikes are checked out for each gender.
+The line graph with gender breakdown show that male riders take three times more rides than female riders.

 #### 7. Trips by Weekday per Hour

 <img width="900" alt="Trips by Weekday per Hour" src="https://user-images.githubusercontent.com/95826875/161344193-a6af02ff-65db-4ef9-929e-907dcb3ef152.png">

 _Description_ : This visualization shows the number of bike trips by weekday for each hour of the day.
+The heatmap shows that the Citi Bike are mostly active during the morning from 7:00 a.m. to 9:00 a.m., during the evening from 4:00 p.m. to 7:00 p.m. on weekdays and all day long on weekends.

 #### 8. Trips by Gender (Weekday per Hour)

 <img width="1261" alt="Trips by Gender (Weekday per Hour)" src="https://user-images.githubusercontent.com/95826875/161344605-f169e456-ecf0-4835-b305-6bceb3009bf7.png">

 _Description_ : This visualization shows the number of bike trips by gender for each hour of each day of the week.
+Although the total numbers for males riders are higher than the female and other riders, the heatmap shows almost the same pattern as in _Trips Weekday per Hour_ regardless of the gender.

 #### 9. User Trips by Gender (by Weekday)

 <img width="1182" alt="User Trips by Gender (by Weekday)" src="https://user-images.githubusercontent.com/95826875/161344729-0172defa-6f68-49ef-87d1-fa33d2b76b9d.png">

 _Description_ : This visualization shows the number of bike trips broken down by gender for each day of the week by each Usertype.
+The heatmap shows how much of the Citi Bike userbase is predominated by Male Subscribers.

 ## Summary